nusco/narjillos/backlog.md

     Give evolution more power to shape interesting creature bodies.

+* Less constraining mirroring
+  It should be possible to mirror an organ without necessarily mirroring the entire subtree.

 * "Loop" instruction in body plan
 + "Jump" instruction in body plan
 + "Call" instruction in body plan